HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 ### 5.4 Health and Safety

 To manage computer-related risks, all team members will take regular breaks (standing up, walking around, stretching, resting eyes etc.), to avoid Occupational Overuse Syndrome (OOS) and Repetitive Strain Injury (RSI).
 We will ensure deadlines are realistic and allow time to take breaks as appropriate.
 Each team member will make the best effort possible to arrange their workspace ergonomically.
 The team will discuss and provide resources on how to accomplish this.
-One such resource is the Wiki page 'Ergonomics and Safe Computer Usage', available in the Other section of the project Wikis.
+One such resource is the Wiki page 'Ergonomics and Safe Computer Usage' [4], available in the Other section of the project Wikis.

 All work will be done remotely at each team member's place of residence.
 The project will not require work at any external workplaces/sites, and so will not require any Health and Safety inductions.

 The project will not require any human or animal experimentation.

+Any incidents will be reported to the Victoria University of Wellington Safety Officer (Roger Cliffe - ecs-safety@ecs.vuw.ac.nz), Head of School Stuart Marshall and Course Coordinator Aaron Chen in accordance with the Project Management Health and Safety Guide [5].

 #### 5.4.1 Safety Plans